-All examinations will be closed-book and closed notes and will be comprehensive in nature.
-Each midterm will be worth 25 points and final exam will be worth 50 points.
-At the end of the semester, your course grade will be based on the sum of the points you have received on the three exams.
-It will not be based on anything else: there is no way to do "extra work" at the end of the semester to raise your grade.
+All examinations will be closed-book and closed notes.
+Midterm I will cover all material up to the point of the exam, midterm II the material from midterm I up to midterm III, midterm III the material from midterm III up to midterm III and final exam will cover the final part of the course.
+Each midterm is worth 20% weight of the final grade and the final exam will be worth 40% weight of the final grade.
+At the end of the semester, your course grade will be based on these weights and nothing else: there is no way to do "extra work" at the end of the semester to raise your grade.
 To repeat: if you ask me at the end of the semester if there is any extra work you can do to raise your grade, the answer will be no. The way to get a good grade is to study hard for the exams.
 Students often tell me that they worked hard and despite that they did not do well on the exams.
 My categorical answer to such replies is this: your exams will be evaluated for your demonstrated knowledge in the subject and accuracy of your answers; but you will not be evaluated and graded for how hard you worked, etc.

 Assignments: I will upload assignments for each topic covered on Canvas.
-The assignments will be graded.
-Their main purpose is to make you solve questions on your own so that you develop intuitions as to how to solve questions in the exams.
-In case you face difficulty solving the questions on the assignments, you are welcome to set up an office appointment with me by sending me an email.
-I will also solve a few questions from my own question bank or from the textbook exercise.
+The assignments will not be graded.
+Their purpose is to make you solve questions on your own so that you develop intuitions as to how to solve questions in the exams.
+In case you want to solve the questions on the assignments before I solve them in the class (which I will do for each assignment) and check your understanding of the material, you are welcome to set up an office appointment with me or with the TA by sending me or the TA an email to the respective email address.
+I will also solve questions from the exercise at the end of each chapter that is covered in the textbook.
+In general, in each class I will try to solve at least one question selected either from my own question bank or from the textbook exercise or from the assignment.
 I think all of this will give you enough practice opportunities.
 My criterion for selecting questions from these sources will be this: each question should make you approach the given material from a different point of view and/or expose you to a different intuition for a given material; I don't find it useful to solve similar types of questions or the same question multiple times.
 You should solve as many problems on your own as you can.
 Finally, it's your responsibility to attend lectures on a regular basis and know how to solve questions.
 I will not solve a question more than once in the class or in my office hours (if you drop by) just because you missed a class during which that question was solved.